 The Hyundai Santa Fe is a comfortable, capable family hauler, but middling crash test scores had us thinking twice about recommending it.
-For 2017, however, we're on board.
-Hyundai's three-row SUV got a makeover with updated styling and — more importantly — it passed its Insurance Institute for Highway Safety crash tests with the highest scores of good.
-Similarly, we gave the Santa Fe high grades in our Car Seat Check thanks to ample legroom and an easy-to-access Latch system.
+For 2017, however, we’re on board.
+Hyundai’s three-row SUV got a makeover with updated styling and — more importantly — it passed its Insurance Institute for Highway Safety crash tests with the highest scores of good.
+Similarly, we gave the Santa Fe high grades in our Car Seat Check thanks to the car’s ample rear legroom and an easy-to-access Latch system.

 How many car seats fit in the second row?
 Two

 How many car seats fit in the third row?
 Two

 - Latch, grade A: There are two sets of Latch anchors in the Santa Fe’s second row and they sit just within the seat bight, where the back and bottom cushions meet.
 They are easy to use.
 The two top tether anchors sit midway down the captain’s chairs’ seatbacks; they’re clearly marked and also easy to use.
 There are no lower anchors in the third row and one top tether anchor.

 - Infant seat, grade A: This seat went in easily and fit well; we did not need to move the SUV’s front passenger seat forward to accommodate it.

 - Rear-facing convertible, grade A: This seat also went in easily and fit well; we did not need to move the Santa Fe’s front passenger seat forward to accommodate it.

 - Second-row forward-facing convertible, grade A: After raising the head restraint, the forward-facing convertible fit well and was easy to install in the second row.

 - Second-row booster, grade B: Although the booster fit well in the second row, the buckles are on floppy bases, making them harder for kids in the Hyundai Santa Fe to grasp and use independently.